software-mansion/react-native-gesture-handler/docs/about-handlers.md

  - `DrawerLayoutAndroid` (**Android only**)
  - `WebView`

-If you want to use other [handlers] or [buttons](component-buttons.md) nested in a `ScrollView` or you want to use [`waitFor`](handler-common.md#waitfor) property to define interaction between a handler and `SclrollView`
+If you want to use other handlers or [buttons](component-buttons.md) nested in a `ScrollView` or you want to use [`waitFor`](handler-common.md#waitfor) property to define interaction between a handler and `SclrollView`

 ---
 ### Events with `useNativeDriver`

-Because handler components does not instantiate native views but instead hook up under thier child views when using `Animated.event` it is not supported currently for two gestures to be directly nested.
+Because handler components does not instantiate native views but instead hook up under their child views when using `Animated.event` it is not supported currently for two gestures to be directly nested.
 To workaround this limitation we recommend that a `<Animated.View>` component is placed in between the handlers.

 Instead of doing: